Information for Prospective Students

 - Applications are available from the Graduate Admission Office online: Application for Graduate Admissions.
 Please see our page on Admissions for more information on application procedures and frequently asked questions.
 Generally:

 December 1 is the deadline for all applicants.

 Admission decisions are emailed to all applicants no later than March 15.
 April 15 is the deadline for admitted students to reply to the offer.
 If your reply is not received by April 15, each department thereafter has discretion to rescind the offer of admission and financial aid if enrollment and/or financial resources have been exceeded.

 Each year the department receives about 750-800 applications for admission.
 The program is very competitive, enrolling only twenty-five new students each year.
 Students are required to take the Graduate Record Exam.
-The average score of admitted applicants on each section of the GRE is in the high 90th percentile (> 98), though the department is particularly interested in the Quantitative score.
 Students who are non-English speakers and who have not attended an English speaking college or university are required to take the TOEFL Exam.
 Working knowledge of multivariate calculus and matrix algebra are required.

 All students who are accepted to the Ph.D.
 Program in Economics are offered full tuition support and a stipend for the years they are enrolled.

 - Each year the department and faculty placement director assist students who are on the job market.
 Recruiters from The Federal Reserve, International Monetary Fund and other organizations visit campus to interview students.
 Students are required to attend the ASSA meeting for interviews in January while on the job market.